ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

  - Long Data: Each record has an identifier for the subject, and a set of measures, but there might be multiple records for any given subject.
 The structure is used for  example with event data and spell data (observations for each unit, each covering a span of time (a spell)).
 Analogous to RDF or [Sixth normal form](https://en.wikipedia.org/wiki/Sixth_normal_form) in relational databases.
  - Multi-Dimensional Data: Data in which observations are identified using a set of dimensions.
 Examples are multi-dimensional cubes and time series.
 (Note that support is provided for time-series-specific constructs to support some legacy systems which are not based around the manipulation of multi-dimensional data “cubes”.)
 Exemplified by geospatial grid data.
  - Key-Value Data: A set of measures, each paired with an identifier, suited to describing No SQL and Big Data systems.
 JSON is a typical implementation.

+A useful framework for thinking about description of variables is the [**variable cascade**](https://ddi4.readthedocs.io/en/latest/userguides/variablecascade.html#the-variable-cascade) (see also section II-E in [Detailed Model](https://ddi-alliance.atlassian.net/wiki/download/attachments/860815393/Part_2_DDI-CDI_Detailed_Model_PR_1.pdf?version=3&modificationDate=1586887411228&cacheVersion=1&api=v2), quoted here).
+'In DDI - CDI, the variable cascade is the way the descriptions of variables is managed.
+Features defined at each level of the cascade don’t depend on features at any of the lower levels.
+Because of this, the descriptions at each level are reusable.
+The cascade consists of four levels, each level corresponding to an ever-increasing descriptive detail.
+The levels in the cascade are
+▪ Concept
+▪ Conceptual variable
+▪ Represented variable
+▪ Instance variable
+The names of the levels indicate to the user what the main focus of the description is at each.
+The Concept and Conceptual Variable provide details about the concepts employed.
+The Represented Variable and Instance Variable provide the details about the codes, characters, and numbers representing the concepts at the higher levels.'

 Description and documentation of variables at the conceptual level is important for interfaces through which domain practitioners interact with data.
 Search at this level might involve criteria like 'find data that report calcium ion concentration in river water', 'find data that contain soil porosity measurements', 'find data that have sea-surface water temperature in {some bounding box} in {some time interval}', ' find images of polar bears on Baffin Island between year 2005 and 2010'.